jlsa/zuul-csharp/ideas.md

 ### Ideas
 * add sounds to rooms
-* add furniture to rooms
+* add furniture to rooms (usable items)
-    * this can include paintings
+    * this can include paintings (only viewable? or can the player pick it up as well? for quests?)
 * player can move items in the room when he/she searches for things.
 * player can open locked drawers in table and cabinets
 * player can turn the lights on and off.